 If however, you are already fairly productive, or if you are capable of dealing with people without anxiety, then gains in clarity of thought and reduced anxiety may not outweigh the ongoing sleepiness / grogginess.

 If I take any medication regularly, I develop a resistance and it stops working.

 You might feel cold when coming off Seroquel

 For about six days after I stopped taking Seroquel, I complained a lot about feeling cold.
 A lot.
 Didn’t matter where I was.

-It’s hard to tell what causes each symptom you notice, and after coming off the Seroquel, I’d been getting very little sleep.
+It’s always hard to pinpoint what causes a symptom, and after coming off Seroquel, I’d been getting very little sleep.
 But the complaints of being cold…

 - Only started after I came of the Seroquel, and